 Think of Edmodo as social media for teachers, students, and parents.
 Teachers can assign work, students are able to complete the work, and performance assessments and lesson plans are available to all parties.

 Parents can know what their children are working on, and how well they are performing now that all three main aspects of education are on a collaborative platform.

 Edmodo is also able to integrate with G Suite for Education, making assignments easier to submit and view.

 This tool is growing in popularity with over 48 million users worldwide.

 Have you used Edmodo?
 Be sure to leave a review!

 It is amazing just how far digital learning has come in the past decade.
-It’s only a matter of time before education moves away from in-person learning to the digital world.
-We should all be prepared for this.
+As education moves increasingly from in-person learning to the digital world we should all prepare for this.

 Have you used any of these free digital classroom tools?
 Are there any others you would recommend for our list?
 Let us know in the comments below!

 Looking for School Administration software?
 Check out Capterra's list of the best School Administration software solutions.